ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 root@5918a86e9463:~#
 ```

-With this done, we can exit the container and simply issue `sudo bash` to gain a root shell
+With this done, we can exit the container and simply issue `sudo bash` on the host victim to gain a root shell

 ```
 root@5918a86e9463:~# exit